Thraick/tobu_temp-0.3/zreadme.md

+pip install jaseci --upgrade
+pip install jac_nlp --upgrade
+pip install jaseci-serv --upgrade

 TODO

-- training data X
+- training data X ' in progress'
-- summarizer and punctuator
+- summarizer and punctuator ' tomorrow' ' load model at work'
-- fix queue_context
+- fix queue_context ' done'
-- running huh... when was this?  // use previous data if there is one
+- running huh... when was this?  use previous data if there is one ' done'
-- fix response unique response only
+- fix response unique response only ' done'
+- update memory node with queue_context ' tomorrow'
+- connect memories
+- setup commentary with gpt 2 ' walker setup'
+- zs_classifier 'not working'
+- add user to response
+- check remove_list
+- add more response
+-